pitosalas/cleancont/output/2022-03-22-the-ultimate-guide-to-real-time-lane-detection-using-opencv-automatic-addison.md

 ---
 title: "The Ultimate Guide to Real-Time Lane Detection Using OpenCV – Automatic Addison"
-subtitle: "[ The Ultimate Guide to Real-Time Lane Detection Using OpenCV – Automatic Addison](https://automatic..."
+subtitle: "The Ultimate Guide to Real-Time Lane Detection Using OpenCV – Automatic Addison"
 category: "31"
 tags: []
 date: "2022-03-22"